 Don't get us wrong, these are not the best smartwatches (opens in new tab) overall, not by a long way.
 But if you'd rather save some cash, and don't need the very latest features or fashion looks, then these budget models may be a better fit for you.

-All of them are strong on health and fitness features, allowing you to set goals and track your progress using tools like GPS and heart-rate monitoring.
-That said, if that's all you're interested in, you may be better off checking out our selection of the best fitness trackers.
+All of the cheap smartwatches on our list are strong on health and fitness features, allowing you to set goals and track your progress using tools like GPS and heart-rate monitoring.
+That said, if that's all you're interested in, you may be better off checking out our selection of the best fitness trackers (opens in new tab).

 If however, you'd like your watch to offer more, such as letting you set notifications, download apps or make contactless payments, then read on.
 Note that the following smartwatches all work with both iOS and Android smartphones, all offer some level of water resistance, and all came in under £150 (US$200) at time of writing.